Saint Paschal Baylon’s Humility and Joy

 wikipedia.org

-As with most true ascetics, he accepted suffering joyfully, even self-afflicted, for the love of God and the sake of souls, Paschal was always cheerful, supernaturally so, never perturbed, and always solicitous for those around him.
+As with most true ascetics, he accepted suffering joyfully, for the love of God and the sake of souls, Paschal was always cheerful, supernaturally so, never perturbed, and solicitous for those around him.
 Yet he stood for the truth, and was once nearly killed by a Calvinist mob when he defended the Eucharist against the sacrilegious words of one of their preachers.

 May Saint Paschal intercede for unity and charity in all that divides us, that we all submit humbly to the truth, as it is revealed to us.

-Saint Paschal Bayon, ora pro nobis! +
+Saint Paschal Baylon, ora pro nobis! +